Who will England play in the World Cup semi-final if they win today?

 Semis

-Morocco stunned Spain to reach the quarter-finals, and could become the first team from Africa to reach the semi-finals of the World Cup if they beat Portugal in the other quarter-final.
+Morocco stunned Spain to reach the quarter-finals, and then became the first team from Africa to reach the semi-finals of the World Cup by beating Portugal 1-0 at the last-eight stage.

-If England make it through to the semi-finals, it will be at 7pm GMT on Wednesday 14 December.
+If England make it through to the semi-finals, they will face Morocco at 7pm GMT on Wednesday 14 December.

 Final